Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung Health gives users the full picture.
 The fitness app lets you set goals, see stats, track steps, and so much more.
-Plus, it’s accessible across screens of every size, from your wrist to your phone to your smart TV.
-Find out everything available in the app and see what sets it apart in our Samsung Health guide.
+Plus, it’s accessible across screens of every size, from your wrist (and not just Samsung smartwatches) to your phone to your smart TV.
+Find out everything available in the app and see what sets it apart.

 What is Samsung Health?